 Axial motion is the extension or compression of the metal expansion joint along the longitudinal centerline (x-axis) with the ends remaining parallel.

 Metal bellows lateral or offset motion is the displacement of the ends perpendicular to the longitudinal centerline with the end planes remaining parallel.
-The longitudinal centerline is shaped into a compound curve, with the convolutions deforming similarly.
+Thus, the longitudinal centerline shapes into a compound curve, with the convolutions deforming similarly.

 Torsion or twisting is rotation around the longitudinal centerline of the pipe expansion joint and is sometimes confused with angular motion.
-Metal bellows do not absorb torsional displacement, and although a metal bellow can react to torsional moments, they should be avoided if possible.
+Metal bellows do not absorb torsional displacement, and although a metal bellow can react to torsional moments, avoid if possible.

 A typical metal bellows design over a range of diameters has 12 inches convoluted (L) length and is rated for 3 inches compression (Ec) with zero lateral and angular movements.